Creative Agency

 CHAPTER 4: A Homepage That Changed Everything

+UltraSuperCity wasn’t just beautiful, it worked.
 Visitors could fly through an immersive city.

 They didn’t need an RTX graphics card or fiber internet.
+Just curiosity.

 The site earned:

-• Webby Award Winner
+• Webby Award Winner.

-• Awwwards Website of the Day
+• Awwwards Website of the Day.

-• A long-term partnership still active today
+• A long-term partnership with Digital Disruptors, that is still active today.

 And internally, what we learned on this project helped shape future platforms like The MFTs.